-B-180-10-2 Policy Coverage.
-This Policy prohibits elected officials from harassing against applicants, officers, officials, employees, contractors, or members of the public because of: 1) an individual's protected classification; 2) the perception that an individual has a protected classification; or 3) the individual associates with a person who has or is perceived to have a protected classification.
+B-180-20-3 Policy Coverage.
+This policy prohibits discrimination, harassment or retaliation for the following reasons: (1) an individual's protected classification; (2) the perception that an individual has a protected classification; or (3) the individual associates with a person who has or is perceived to have a protected classification.